SiegeEngineers/aoc-reference-data/README.md

 Other players may be added based on the maintainer's discretion for the benefit of the community at large.

+### Streamer Notability

+All content creators and streamers of the Age of Empires universe may be added as long as they have a profile containing *Age of Empires* content on at least _one_ of the following platforms: Twitch, Youtube, Facebook Gaming, Douyu, Discord.

+If the content creator has a **gaming profile** for games of the franchise please make sure it is being added as well.

 ### Team Notability

 Only notable teams may be added.
 A team is notable if it has at least one player meeting any of the first three player notability requirements.